 How Does Student Loan Financing Work in South Africa?

-- National Student Financial Aid Scheme (NSFAS)
+1. National Student Financial Aid Scheme (NSFAS)

-Students from homes where the combined income of their nuclear family does not exceed R350,000 per year are eligible to apply for the loan.
+Students from homes where the combined annual income of their nuclear family does not exceed R350,000 are eligible to apply for the loan.
+Although the loan is interest-free, it must be repaid after the student graduates and begins earning a salary.

-Students who pass all of their registered courses get some part of their loan converted into a bursary (a portion written off as a reward for excellence).
+After graduating and getting employed, the student (now employed) is expected to begin repayment of the loan.
+Students who pass all their registered courses have a portion of their loan converted into a bursary (a portion written off as a reward for excellence).

 Click here for more information about NSFAS and how to apply